Who Qualifies for an HSA?

 An HDHP is a high deductible health plan.
 You are responsible for determining if you are covered by a qualified high deductible plan before opening an HSA.
 If you are unsure, you should contact your health insurance provider.

-An individual HDHP must have an annual deductible which is not less than $1300 and the plan must have a maximum annual out-of-pocket limit of $6550 for 2016.
+An individual HDHP must have an annual deductible which is not less than $1300 and the plan must have a maximum annual out-of-pocket limit of $6550 for 2016 and 2017.

-A family HDHP must have an annual deductible which is not less than $2600 and the plan must have a maximum annual out-of-pocket limit of $13,100 for 2016.
+A family HDHP must have an annual deductible which is not less than $2600 and the plan must have a maximum annual out-of-pocket limit of $13,100 for 2016 and 2017.